What My World Spins Around

 "What My World Spins Around" is a song by American country music singer Jordan Davis.
-It was released in June 2022 as the second single from his second studio album, Bluebird Days.
+It was released on May 27, 2022 as the second single from his second studio album, Bluebird Days (2023).
 He co-wrote it with Ryan Hurd and Matt Dragstrem.

 Content

 According to Billboard, Davis wrote the song during a session with songwriters Ryan Hurd and Matt Dragstrem.
 Davis told the publication he was holding a conversation about the changes that had ensued in his life since his marriage, and provided the title "What My World Spins Around" to the other two.
 They then assembled a demo, which they took to Davis's producer, Paul DiGiovanni.
 DiGiovanni noted that he had difficulty coming up with a sound for the song due to it using only two chords.
 One production choice he made was to use a second guitar effect atop the guitar work of session musician Derek Wells to create a tremolo effect.
 Jeremy Chua of Taste of Country described the song as a "jaunty, feel-good tune".